-If the part is operated with an input voltage at or below the internal soft-start clamp voltage of approximately 7 V, the voltage on the \overline{SD}/SS pin tracks the input voltage and can be disturbed by a step in the voltage.
-To maintain proper function under these conditions, it is strongly recommended that the \overline{SD}/SS pin be clamped externally between the 3-V maximum soft-start threshold and the 4.5-V minimum input voltage.
-Figure 30 is an example of an external approximately 3.7-V clamp that prevents a line-step related glitch but does not interfere with the soft-start behavior of the device.
+If the part is operated with an input voltage at or below the internal soft-start clamp voltage of approximately 7 V, the voltage on the SD/SS pin tracks the input voltage and can be disturbed by a step in the voltage.
+To maintain proper function under these conditions, TI strongly recommends clamping the SD/SS pin externally between the 3-V maximum soft-start threshold and the 4.5-V minimum input voltage.
+Figure 30 is an example of an external 3.7-V (approximately) clamp that prevents a line-step related glitch but does not interfere with the soft-start behavior of the device.

 Figure 28.
-Soft-start, Delay, Error, Output
+Soft-Start, Delay, Error, Output